StefTse/AIDL_thesis/README.md

-Dataset processsing and transformers for AIDL thesis.
+Dataset processsing and models for AIDL thesis concerning  sentiment analysis/emotion extraction of short text.
-The dataset inlude X and Reddit posts.
+The dataset inludes X and Reddit posts.
-The project concerns sentiment analysis/emotion extraction of short text.